FAIRMetrics/Metrics/MetricsEvaluatorCode/Ruby/fairmetrics/README.md

 ## <a name="createnewcollection"> /collections

-POST the JSON describing a new Metric Collection to register that collection in the Evaluator registry.
+POST the JSON describing a new Maturity Indicator Collection to register that collection in the Evaluator registry.

 Sample JSON